-Rake Narang: QAD has been in business for 31 years.
+Network Products Guide: QAD has been in business for 31 years.
 How does it stay at the forefront of technology and innovation for its customers’ and its business viability?

 Gordon Fleming: QAD attributes its success to its absolute commitment to its customers.
 With above average investment in R&D and customer-driven development, we can help our customers to achieve our long-range vision for manufacturing called the Effective Enterprise.
 As an Effective Enterprise, our customers’ business systems and processes are completely aligned with their business goals and strategies, enabling them to operate at peak efficiency.

 We also focus on developing ERP solutions exclusively for manufacturing within the niche industry sectors of automotive, industrial products, high tech/electronics, life sciences, consumer packaged goods and food and beverage, enabling us to provide maximum value to our customers and leverage economies of scale.

 Overall, QAD maintains its viability and technological innovation by working alongside customers, delivering the right products at the right time that achieve our customers’ goals.